jiasong18/Ant-Media-Server-Wiki/Coturn-Cluster.md

 turn.antmedia.io	IN		A		192.168.1.201
 turn.antmedia.io	IN		A		192.168.1.202
 ```
-In this way, when we make a request to turn.antmedia.io, it will distribute every request in the round-robin structure to the ip addresses we have stated above.
+In this way, when we request to turn.antmedia.io, it will distribute every request in the round-robin structure to the ip addresses we have stated above.

 ### Database Configuration